 Scientists, science administrators, policy-makers, government and city officers, experts from industry, and representatives of the public who are (or are willing to be) involved in various advisory efforts are equally welcome to this event from Estonia, Latvia, and Lithuania.
 The intention is to provide them with information about the functioning of science advice channels and training in the use of the proper means to convert science into policy advice.

-Please find the programme of the seminar here.
+The programme of the seminar and videos can be found here.